-Impact AQ#11: Continuous Permanent Direct Impacts on Localized Air Quality-Particulate Matter Hot Spots (NAAQS Compliance)
+Impact AQ#13: Continuous Permanent Direct Impacts on Localized Air Quality-Particulate Matter Hot Spots (NAAQS Compliance)

-The BAAQMD is designated nonattainment for PM2.5.
-In accordance with USEPA guidance, if a project meets one of several criteria, it is considered a project of air quality concern, and a quantitative PM10/PM2.5 analysis is required.
-The criteria, along with an evaluation of their applicability to the project alternatives, are as follows:
+The BAAQMD is designated nonattainment for PM{2.5}.
+To identify locations where a quantitative PM10/PM{2.5} analysis may be warranted, analysts used criteria for a "project of air quality concern" as defined in USEPA (2015) guidance.
+Analysts considered that if a location or facility meets one of these criteria, then a quantitative PM10/PM{2.5} analysis would be warranted.30 The criteria, along with an evaluation of their applicability to the project alternatives, are as follows:

-- New or expanded highway projects that have a significant number of or significant increase in diesel vehicles-The project is not a new highway project, nor would it expand an existing highway beyond its current capacity. - Projects affecting intersections that are at LOS D, E, or F with a significant number of diesel vehicles or those that would degrade to LOS D, E, or F because of increased traffic volumes from a significant number of diesel vehicles related to the project-The traffic volume increases at the affected intersections would be from mostly gasoline-powered passenger cars and transit buses operated by the San Mateo County Transit District

-(SamTrans) and San Francisco Municipal Railway (MUNI) that are a mix of diesel, diesel-electric, and electric trolleys.
+- New or expanded highway projects that have a significant number of or significant increase in diesel vehicles-The project is not a new highway project, nor would it expand an existing highway beyond its current capacity. - Projects affecting intersections that are at LOS D, E, or F with a significant number of diesel vehicles or those that would degrade to LOS D, E, or F because of increased traffic volumes from a significant number of diesel vehicles related to the project-The traffic volume increases at the affected intersections would be from mostly gasoline-powered passenger cars and transit buses operated by the San Mateo County Transit District (SamTrans) and San Francisco Municipal Railway (MUNI) that are a mix of diesel, diesel-electric, and electric trolleys.
 MUNI has plans for an all-electric bus fleet by 2035 (San Francisco Municipal Transit Authority 2018).
-SamTrans has committed to an all-electric bus fleet by 2033 (SamTrans 2018).

-- New or expanded bus and rail terminals and transfer points that have a significant number of diesel vehicles congregating at a single location-The project would not have new or expanded bus or rail terminals or transfer points that significantly increase the number of diesel vehicles congregating at a single location.
+SamTrans has committed to an all-electric bus fleet by 2033 (SamTrans 2018). - New or expanded bus and rail terminals and transfer points that have a significant number of diesel vehicles congregating at a single location-The project would not have new or expanded bus or rail terminals or transfer points that significantly increase the number of diesel vehicles congregating at a single location.
 Increased bus service to the passenger rail terminals is not part of the project.
 The Authority assumes that bus service levels are constant into the future because no operator has a funding plan to deliver more service.
 SamTrans and MUNI have plans to transition to all-electric bus fleets that will also reduce diesel bus emissions over time.
-The Brisbane LMF may be accessed by diesel vehicles, but the projected volume is only 20 or fewer trucks per day. - Projects in, or affecting, locations, areas, or categories of sites that are identified in the PM2.5- or PM10-applicable implementation plan or implementation plan submission, as appropriate, as sites of violation or possible violation-The RSA is not in an area identified as a site of violation or possible violation in the USEPA-approved SIP.
+The Brisbane LMF may be accessed by diesel vehicles, but the projected volume is only 20 or fewer trucks per day. - Projects in, or affecting, locations, areas, or categories of sites that are identified in the PM{2.5}- or PM10-applicable implementation plan or implementation plan submission, as appropriate, as sites of violation or possible violation-The RSA is not in an area identified as a site of violation or possible violation in the USEPA-approved SIP.